 In my ignorance, growing up, I didn’t realize Funchoza wasn’t a Russian meal.
 My parents were born and grew up in Northwestern China.
 This is home of the Uyghur people who are a Turkic ethnic group who are officially recognised as a minority in China, but with limited autonomy.
-They are the indigenous people of Eastern Turkestan, which is now the state of Xinjiang, China.
+They are the indigenous people of Eastern Turkestan.
+This is now part of the state of Xinjiang, China.
+Many of the ethnic Turkestan foods made up a part of our culinary diet.

 In many ways, the world had turned their back on these stateless people, many suspicious that they were communist spies instead of unlucky refugees.
 Few countries in the world extended their assistance.
-Luckily some churches in Australia had heard of the plight of christian Russian peoples, stuck in communist China, and took action to privately sponsor out these people.
-I can’t imagine what a risk that would have been, being financially responsible for families that you have never met.
-The day after my grandfather arrived to Australia (with his 10 children), he went and got a job right away.
-I think the first job was digging a ditch, but he never took a penny from the government in the form of welfare or assistance.
-It’s a shame the the current form of the Private Sponsorship for Refugee program in Australia has a $30,000 visa application fee.
-Had that been the case in the 1950’s, I’m not sure I would be standing here today.
+Luckily some churches in Australia had heard of the plight of Christian Russian peoples, stuck in communist China, and took action to privately sponsor out these people.

 This journey forms part of the rich tapestry of the amazing foods that we enjoy today, so back to my Funchoza recipe.
 It’s an Uyghur dish, not a Korean, Chinese or Russian dish, although eaten commonly in Central Asia, including Russia (which makes up a huge portion of Asia).
-I’ve made a different version which is so delicious, Funchoza with Chicken and Prawns, as we are pretty prawn crazy here in Australia.
-These two recipes are similar, but have completely different flavours.
+Some people confuse it with Japchae, it's not.
+I’ve made a different version which is so delicious, Asian Noodle Salad with Chicken and Shrimp, as we are pretty shrimp crazy here in Australia.
+These two recipes are similar, but have different flavors.

 I love this Funchoza salad, it’s too bad it’s not easily available in stores, but they probably wouldn’t make it as tasty as this Funchoza recipe.
 Bon Appetit! Приятного аппетита!